tobimensch/cli2man/README.md

 Mikee Mike <mike@internet.net>
 Anika An <ani@www.org>
 .Pp
-Special thanks go to contributors not mentioned here: http://theproject.org/THANKS
+Special thanks go to contributors not mentioned here!
+.Pp
+See the full list of contributors at: http://theproject.org/THANKS
 ...
 ```